srikrishnan-lab/lab-manual/docs/policies/graduate.md

 ## How to Apply

+You can apply for graduate admission to Cornell at the [Graduate School's Admissions site](https://gradschool.cornell.edu/admissions/apply/).

 Cornell organizes its graduate admissions and supervision around graduate fields of study, rather than departments.
 Faculty who are members of a field can supervise students in that field, even if they are outside of their department.
-Vivek is a member of the graduate faculty in [Biological & Environmental Engineering field](https://gradschool.cornell.edu/academics/fields-of-study/subject/biological-and-environmental-engineering/biological-and-environmental-engineering-phd-ithaca/).
-He has been nominated for membership in [Environment & Water Resources Systems](https://gradschool.cornell.edu/academics/fields-of-study/field/civil-and-environmental-engineering/) concentration in Civil & Environmental Engineering.
+Vivek is a member of the graduate faculty in [Biological & Environmental Engineering](https://gradschool.cornell.edu/academics/fields-of-study/subject/biological-and-environmental-engineering/biological-and-environmental-engineering-phd-ithaca/) and [Civil & Environmental Engineering](https://gradschool.cornell.edu/academics/fields-of-study/field/civil-and-environmental-engineering/) (specifically the Environmental & Water Resources Concentration).

 ### Thesis Programs (M.S. and Ph.D)